Annorbi/osTicket-prereqs/README.md

 <img src="https://i.imgur.com/8AdlXf2.png" height="80%" width="80%"
 </p>
 <p>
 On the lefthand side of the window, find "turn windows features on or off" and click on it.
 Fullscreen the window and find the "Internet Information Services" and click the little plus button next to it.
-Do the same for "World Wide Web Services" and "Application Developemtn Features" until you find "CGI".
-Go ahead and turn that on and press "ok".A window should've popped up saying that it's installing the features.
+Notice that "World Wide Web Services" and "Application Developemtn Features" are already turned on, do not mess with them.
+Keep going until you find "CGI".
+Go ahead and turn that on and press "ok".
+A window should've popped up saying that it's installing the features.
 Wait for it to finish and then press "close".You can now exit the "Windows Features" window.
 <br />

 <p>